 The consultation has now concluded.

-RNA Energy is currently preparing a planning application for a Battery Energy Storage System (BESS) facility at Inchbean Farm, Kilmarnock and are inviting feedback on our proposals.
+Brockwell Energy is currently preparing a planning application for a Battery Energy Storage System (BESS) facility at Inchbean Farm, Kilmarnock and are inviting feedback on our proposals.

 The public consultation on the proposals ran from Saturday 12th August 2023 until Saturday 26th August 2023.

-About RNA Energy
+About Brockwell Energy

 Why Battery Storage?